 I’ve split this post up into two parts: the important (boring) stuff like weather, trains and money; and fun stuff such as where you can drive go karts on the streets of Tokyo, buy vinyl records, or find an all you can eat KFC.

 Being a Queenslander I wasn’t worried about going to Japan during Summer.
 How hot could it be?
 Answer: VERY HOT.
 It was humid with temps in the high thirties for most of our trip.
 Admittedly this was during a record-breaking heatwave that hospitalised 70,000 people, but still, if you don’t like humidity, avoid southern Japan in July or August (which is also typhoon season).

 Take cash everywhere

-Last time we were in Japan (2013), hardly anywhere accepted credit cards, and finding an ATM that took Australian cards was like a real life game of Where’s Wally.
+Last time I was in Japan (2013), hardly anywhere accepted credit cards, and finding an ATM that took Australian cards was like a real life game of Where’s Wally.
 Weirdly, many of the ATMs were only open during business hours.
 Things have improved a lot now, but there are still lots of places that only take cash, so it’s a good idea to always have at least ¥10,000 ($125 AUD) on you.

 The trains are excellent (but confusing)

 Japan’s railways are fast, efficient and ultra-punctual (make sure to experience the shinkansen or bullet train).
 They can also be confusing.
 The Tokyo route map looks like someone threw a bowl of Spaghetti at a map, while major stations can be disorientating labyrinths of train lines, platforms and exits.